Get in Touch

 CCUP

-Crafts Council of Uttar Pradesh
+Crafts Council Of Uttar Pradesh

 Founded in Lucknow in 1991, CCUP focuses on chikankari women artisans.
 Over three decades it has conducted 40+ training programmes in block printing, chikankari embroidery, Tharu patchwork and Daraz appliqué, and organised 30+ exhibitions across 20 cities in partnership with DC Handicrafts.